jguamie/system-design/notes/chubby-lock-service.md

 ## Design
 <img src="https://github.com/jguamie/system-design/blob/master/images/chubby-system.png" align="middle" width="50%">

-Chubby wasn't designed to be a library that only provides Paxos distributed consensus, but instead as a centralized lock service.
+Chubby wasn't designed to be a library that only provides Paxos distributed consensus, but instead as library that accesses a centralized lock service.
 This makes it easier for developers to maintain their existing program structures.
 Minimal effort is required to elect a master and write to an existing file server.

 The storage feature is important as services need to advertise Chubby's results with others e.g., after a primary is elected or when data is repartitioned.
 Not having a separate service for sharing the results reduces the number of servers that clients depend on.
 Another benefit is that the consistency features of the protocol become shared.